lbl-srg/soep/doc-design/source/numericalMethods.rst

 	\chi(0) & = (10, 10, 10)
 	\end{aligned}

-:num:`Figure #fig-qss-ceil-example` shows the time series of the solution of the differential equation computed by QSS1.
+:numref:`fig-qss-ceil-example` shows the time series of the solution of the differential equation computed by QSS1.

 .. _fig-qss-ceil-example: